TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 5 - Network Metrics/2.5.2-sddc-network-monitoring/_index.md

 The network packet analysis comes in 2 main approaches: Header analysis and full packet analysis.
 The header analysis is certainly much lighter but lack the depth of full analysis.
 You use this to provide overall visibility as it does not impose heavy load on your environment.

 The impact of virtualization on network monitoring goes beyond what we have covered.
-Let’s add NSX Edge into the above, so you can see the traffic flow when the edge services are also virtualized.
+Let's add NSX Edge into the above, so you can see the traffic flow when the edge services are also virtualized.
 You will see that a network problem experienced by a VM on one ESXi could be caused by another VM running on another ESXi.
 The following diagram is a simplified setup, showing a single NSX Edge residing on another cluster.

 ![](2.5.2-fig-4.png)

-In the above example, let’s say VM 1 needs to talk to outside world.
+In the above example, let's say VM 1 needs to talk to outside world.
 An NSX Edge VM provides that connectivity, so every TCP/IP packet has to go through it.
 The Edge VM has 2 virtual NICs, one for each network.
 If the NSX Edge VM has CPU issue, or the underlying ESXi has RAM issue, it can impact the network performance of VM 1.

 ## NSX Edge

 You may be wondering if an Edge VM does a lot of processing.
-Let’s look at a real example.
+Let's look at a real example.
 How much traffic do you think this Edge VM is doing?
-The number is kilobytes not kilobit, so don’t forget to multiply by 8.
+The number is kilobytes not kilobit, so don't forget to multiply by 8.

 ![](2.5.2-fig-5.png)